zakariamaaraki/RemoteCodeCompiler/README.md

 ## How It Works

-When a request comes in, the compiler creates a container responsible of compiling the given sourcecode (this container shares the same volume with the main application).
-After a successful compilation, an execution container (with it's own execution environment and totally isolated from other containers) is created for each test case.
+When a request arrives, the compiler gets to work by creating a special container just for compiling the code you sent.
+This container works closely with the main application, sharing its storage space for easy access to files.
+Once the code is compiled successfully, the compiler sets up separate containers for running each test.
+These containers work independently, each having its own space to run the code without being affected by others.

 ![Architecture](images/remote_code_compiler_architecture.png?raw=true "Compiler")